-For example, if someone used a stolen credit card to buy a $300 baseball bat at your pro-shop in the past, the credit card company would typically give that $300 back to the victim once the fraud was reported, with no responsibility for your business.
+For example, say that someone used a stolen credit card to buy a $300 baseball bat at your pro-shop in the past.
+The credit card company would typically give that $300 back to the victim once the fraud was reported, with no responsibility for your business.

 After Oct.
 1, though, if the thief were to use a stolen chip card to buy that bat and you didn’t have a chip reader to process the transaction, it could be your business’ responsibility to return that $300.
-The logic is that the chip technology could have prevented the theft, and the credit card companies did their part to supply the cards.
+The logic is that the chip technology could have prevented the theft.
+Therefore, the credit card companies did their part to supply the cards.

 Oct.
-1 is being referred to as the “liability shift” deadline, and it affects all U.S. businesses.
+1 is being referred to as the “liability shift” deadline.
+It affects all U.S. businesses.

 A note: If the thief had used a card without a chip to buy the bat, the credit card company would still have been responsible, even after the liability deadline.
 (They’re on the hook to make sure all of their users have a card with a chip.)
 Similarly, credit card companies will still responsible for fraudulent charges from stolen chip card at chip-enabled readers.

-Finally, this liability shift only applies to card-present transactions made in-store; online transactions (such as the ones your clients make at home from your scheduling software) aren’t affected.
+Finally, this liability shift only applies to card-present transactions made in-store.
+It doesn’t affect online transactions (such as the ones your clients make at home from your scheduling software).

-I hope you’ve already heard from your bank or credit card processor about this and are ready, too, but since several of my own eSoft Planner have mentioned that they haven’t been notified, I’d suggest being proactive to make sure you’re prepared.
+I hope you’ve already heard from your bank or credit card processor about this and are ready, too.
+However, several of my own eSoft Planner customers have mentioned that they haven’t been notified.
+So, I’d suggest being proactive to make sure you’re prepared.

 Call your credit card processor to ask about your options.
-Most credit card processors are selling their own chip readers and terminals, but other, independent companies are selling them, too.
+Most credit card processors are selling their own chip readers and terminals.
+However, other, independent companies are selling them, too.
 A simple search for “chip card reader” or “EMV card reader” (that’s the technical name for the new technology) can also help get you started.